 Twenty-five-year-old Tanzanian conservationist Elvis Munis recently cycled from Mexico to the United States, raising funds to set up a scholarship for Tanzanian students to study conservation and resource management.
 His fundraising goal is 100 000 US dollars.
-The Conservation Research Centre of Arusha, Tanzania will administer the scholarship.
+The Tanzania Wildlife Research Institute (TAWIRI) will administer the scholarship.

 Elvis began his trip in Chile and is planning to cross the entire world by bike.
 The journey so far has not been without its trials.
 He was refused a visa in Columbia and forced to fly into Mexico to continue his journey northward.
 Elvis’s journey of around eighty thousand kilometres will end on the slopes of Kilimanjaro, his childhood home.